-Depending on your circumstances, you may have lending options that make it possible to overcome that bad credit barrier when buying a home.
-This guide will teach you how to buy a house with bad credit, and where to go to find financing that will work for you.
+Depending on your circumstances, you may have lending options that make it possible to overcome that lousy credit barrier when buying a home.
+This guide will teach you how to buy a house with bad credit and where to go to find financing that will work for you.

-What Credit Score is Needed to Buy a Home?
+What Is the Credit Score Needed To Buy a Home?

 The minimum credit score you need to buy a home will vary based on a few factors: